gritzkoo/golang-health-checker/README.md

 *__Detailed__*: will return a detailed status for any integration configuration informed on the integrations, just like in the examples below

+___
+>This package has a `lightweight` version with no extra dependencies.
+If you are looking to something more simple, please check [golnag-health-checker-lw on github](https://github.com/gritzkoo/golang-health-checker-lw "golang health checker lightweight") or [golang-health-checke-lw at go.pkg.dev](https://pkg.go.dev/github.com/gritzkoo/golang-health-checker-lw "golang health checker lightweight at go.pkg.dev")
+___

 ## How to install

-If you are just starting a Go projetct you must start a go.mod file like below
+If you are just starting a Go project you must start a go.mod file like below

 ```sh
 go mod init github.com/my/repo
 ```

-Or else, you already has a started project, just run the command below
+Or else, if you already have a started project, just run the command below

 ```sh
 go get github.com/gritzkoo/golang-health-checker